Areas in Angkor:

 Opening hours: daily, 05:00 - 18:00

-Best time to visit: anytime but the light is best in the morning
+Best time to visit: anytime, the light is best in the early to mid morning and in the middle to late afternoon.

 View Siem Reap in a larger map